Everest Base Camp Trek with Helicopter Return - 10 Days

 Recommended by 99% of travelers

-Facts
+Trip Facts

 Wishlist

-Everest Base Camp Trek with Helicopter Return is one of the highly preferred trekking routes in the Khumbu region.
-This trek is mostly liked by the trekkers who want a little adventure in the first and then a luxurious return.
+The Everest Base Camp Trek with Helicopter Return is one of the highly preferred trekking routes in the Khumbu region.
+This trek is mostly liked by the trekkers who want a little adventure at first and then a luxurious return.
 If you want to experience an adventurous walk to an altitude of 5,545 meters above sea level and then experience a flight above the Himalayas, then this is the perfect package for you.

 Imagine walking on the base of the tallest peak in the world and also flying above the tallest peak.
 Isn't that amazing?
-The Global Adventure Trekking team designed this package to offer one of the best-combined experiences to the trekkers.
+The Global Adventure Trekking team designed this package to offer one of the best combined experiences to the trekkers.

 As trekkers have already spent so much energy and strength while ascending to the Everest Base Camp, we return to Kathmandu via helicopter flight.
 This flight commences from Gorakshep early in the morning and takes you directly to the Kathmandu International Airport.